WeissFi/weissfi-docs/docs/introduction.md

   Define the interest rate you're willing to pay and manage your borrowing strategy on your terms.

 - **Instant Liquidity & Optimized Collateralization**
-  Deposit SUI as collateral and borrow DORI stablecoins instantly while maintaining exposure to your assets.
+  Deposit collateral (currently SUI) and borrow DORI stablecoins instantly while maintaining exposure to your assets.

 - **Automated Liquidations & Stability Pools**
   Protect your collateral with Stability Pools, ensuring a secure and sustainable liquidation process.